maxbates/cogeneration/README.md

 See directions in [installation.md](installation.md) for installation, training, and sampling.

 ## Project Structure

+These [rough hand-drawn diagrams](media/cogeneration%20diagrams.pdf) may help outline the major components of the project.

+- The `interpolant` coordinates `flow_matchers`, which corrupt samples to intermediate states at time `t`, and perform sampling using the `model`
+- The `model` (with several modules) predicts translations, rotations, torsions, logits, etc. given some corrupted sample at time `t`
+- The `dataset` package defines the protein dataset, featurization, and provides the processing pipeline
+- The `data` package generates noise, tracks trajectories, calculates metrics and folding validation (using `tools`), defines FK Steering potentials
+- A `config` defines configuration for modules across the project

 ```
 cogeneration/ - main directory containing all source code